OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 <img src="Images/Chapters/0x06c/manual_reversing_app_wrong_input.png" alt="Verification Failed Pop-Up"  height="650" width="400">

-We can keep note of the strings displayed in the pop-up, this might be helpful in finding the code where input is processed and a decision is being made.
-Luckily, the complexity and interaction with application is straightforward, which bodes well for our reversing endeavours.
+You can keep note of the strings displayed in the pop-up, as this might be helpful when searching for the code where the input is processed and a decision is being made.
+Luckily, the complexity and interaction with this application is straightforward, which bodes well for our reversing endeavours.

 > For static analysis in this section, we will be using Ghidra 9.0.4.
 Ghidra 9.1_beta auto-analysis has a bug and does not show the Objective-C classes.